 She didn’t marry a wealthy man, and nobody wanted to hire an oriental female in a narrow minded town.
 One look at her and they assumed she was Japanese, told her coldly to step aside as if she were black, because she wasn’t white.

 Jumping ahead.
-My mom raised me and my dad was always present, but didn’t participate (i.e. he wouldn’t read to me as child when my mom asked him).
+My mom raised me and my dad was always present, but didn’t participate (i.e. he wouldn’t read to me as child when my mom asked him, stuff like that).
 Never did I mention him as I spoke either, because he wasn’t part of my life.
 She taught me how to speak as she was learning to speak English herself with broken English and wrong words; therefore I don’t beat around the bush and sometimes put words in the wrong order.
 If she needed something, she had to ask it straight up.
 Coming out of her mouth, given her appearance and accent makes it understandable.
 With me, the person on the receiving end either doesn’t understand mixed cultures, or has chosen not to learn about me, so my being forthright doesn’t have the same reception or perception.